 Take these steps to get on a regular sleep schedule and prevent insomnia:

-- Consider investing in a fan or white noise machine to block out noises that may keep you awake.
+investing in a fan or white noise machine to block out noises that may keep you

-If you’re a smoker and get migraines, you should try to quit.
-A study published in Neurology found an increased risk of stroke in older smokers who have migraines.
+If you’re a smoker and get migraine, you should try to quit.
+A study published in Neurology found an increased risk of stroke in older smokers who have migraine.

-Silent migraines vary in how much they impact day-to-day life.
+Silent migraine varies in how much they impact day-to-day life.
 Some people may experience them rarely, in short duration, and with few symptoms.
 Others experience them daily with severe symptoms.
-Since silent migraines don’t cause pain, you may experience aura symptoms without realizing you’re having a migraine.
+Since silent migraine doesn’t cause pain, you may experience aura symptoms without realizing you’re having a migraine.
 Some people dismiss the symptoms as eyestrain or stress.

-Since the symptoms may not be obvious, silent migraines may be underreported and undermanaged.
-Contact your doctor if you think you have silent migraines.
+Since the symptoms may not be obvious, silent migraine may be underreported and undermanaged.
+Contact your doctor if you think you have silent migraine.
 Once you receive a diagnosis, you can review treatment options and begin to make lifestyle changes to manage triggers.

 Talking with others who understand what you’re going through can also help you better identify and manage silent migraine.
 Our free app, Migraine Healthline, connects you with real people who experience migraine.
 Ask questions, seek advice, and make connections with others who get it.
 Download the app for iPhone or Android.